Kia Joorabchian: The controversial 'super agent' causing outrage among Arsenal fans | Goal.com

 Both Luiz and Cedric Soares' arrivals at the Emirates Stadium were brokered by Joorabchian; a lifelong Arsenal fan who reportedly attempted to buy the club early in his career before being priced out and turning his gaze on Brazil.

-Having found the doors shut to him during Arsene Wenger's two-decade tenure, Kia is making up for lost time in north London, aided by the presence of former 'Invincible' Edu as the club's technical director.
-The ex-Corinthians and Brazil star performed the same role under Sanchez at the Sao Paulo club in 2011 and also moonlighted as Carlos Queiroz's assistant with Iran during the 2014 World Cup, where the national team used the side's Arena Corinthians home as a training base.
+Having found the doors shut to him during Arsene Wenger's two-decade tenure, Kia is making up for lost time in north London.

-While Arsenal are understandably reluctant to reveal how much influence Joorabchian holds around the halls of the Emirates, his close links with Edu and head of football, Raul Sanllehi have caused fans to fear the formation of a powerful, albeit unofficial, cartel that directs the club's transfer business.
+While Arsenal are understandably reluctant to reveal how much influence Joorabchian holds, his ever increasing presence at the Emirates - where he has been spotted celebrating goals alongside head of football Raul Sanllehi and technical director Edu in the directors box - has caused concern amongst fans.

 News on Tuesday that Luiz, who was berated by fans following his horror show against Manchester City , and Cedric, who is still to make his Gunners debut six months after his arrival on loan from Southampton, would be rewarded with new contracts only heightened the suspicion that Joorabchian's, and not Arsenal's, interests are the top priority this summer.